informalsystems/cosmos.nix/README.md

 With nix installed you can run `nix-env -iA cachix -f https://cachix.org/api/v1/install`.
 You can check that this worked by running `cachix --version`.

-You can now run these commans to add all of our cachix caches:
+You can now run these commands to add all of our cachix caches:

 ```bash
 $ cachix use cosmos